telnettrauma/wiichicken-neocities/src/more/archive/blog/25/4/dpi.md

 ![Screenshot of the macOS dock](https://i.imgur.com/VV3K8IJ.png)

 Yes, the border doesn't follow the rounded corner formula[^1], but I'm probably going to be the only person that sees this, so does it really matter?
-After all, macOS icons would be [[Lost Shapes of Apple's Apps|better freeform anyway]][^2].
+After all, macOS icons would be [better freeform anyway](/more/archive/blog/2024/12/shapes.html){target=_blank}[^2].

 If you're making a personal website just for fun, none of this fancy favicon stuff is required.
 It's tedious work, and only benefits a small number of people.
 But it's still something that's an option, and it always makes me smile when someone supports it.
 If you want a tool to maybe make this easier, here is a [favicon generator I found](https://realfavicongenerator.net)[^3].